Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/upgrade.md

     displays a _Connected_ status, and that it was last seen _Just Now_.

-1. Once the new data plane node is connected and functioning, disconnect and shut down the instances you are replacing.
+1. Once the new data plane node is connected and functioning, disconnect and shut down the nodes you are replacing.

     {:.note}
     > You can't shut down data plane nodes from within Gateway Manager.
 Old